ashdavies/talks/2024/04/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ![right](safety-harness.jpeg)

-^ Automated tests can act as a safety harness to give you confidence when changing code
+^ Automated tests act as a safety harness to give you confidence

-^ Well written unit tests provide robust protection, and early feedback, against regressions
+^ Well written, provide robust protection, early regression feedback

-^ Poor code is often synonymous with poor architecture, and poor testability
+^ Poor code synonymous with poor architecture, poor testability

 ^ Not my goal to convince you to write tests, you probably already know this